 44 Wham! – ‘Wake Me Up Before You Go Go’

 Filmed at what is now Camden’s KOKO venue, we see the Wham! crew dancing around in “Go-Go” and “Choose Life” tee-shirts.
-Sadly, George Michael has to ruin it by changing into brightly-coloured short-shorts and dancing around like a monkey.
+Sadly, the brightly-coloured short-shorts are a bit much.
 But wait, it gets better – the black light comes out and the band begin to glow.
 And doesn’t George look so dreamy, hugging himself against a smoke-filled backdrop, wearing neon yellow fingerless gloves?
-Hard to believe he actually became a fashion trend-setter from this.
+We love you George, but this wasn’t good.

 43 Journey – ‘Separate Ways (Worlds Apart)’